-&lt;sup>13 http://primis.phmsa.dot.gov/comm/InspectionEnforcement.htm.
+13http://primis.phmsa.dot.gov/comm/InspectionEnforcement.htm.
 Accessed 5 May 2010.

-Agreement.
-A state agency that does not satisfy the criteria for certification may enter into an agreement to undertake certain aspects of the pipeline safety program for intrastate facilities on behalf of OPS.
+The Office of Pipeline Safety has overall regulatory responsibility for the hazardous liquid and gas pipelines under its jurisdiction, but state regulatory agencies are responsible for the majority of pipeline inspections. on behalf of OPS.
 While the state agency under an agreement will inspect pipeline operators to ascertain compliance with federal safety regulations, any probable violations are reported to OPS for enforcement action.